Quick answer

 Photos, reviews, and activity do the heavy lifting

 Most contractor profiles die because they look abandoned.
 Last review was eight months ago.
 Two dark photos.
 No updates.
 That profile is telling the customer, “we either do not care, or we are barely operating.”
 Neither one helps you.
+If reviews are the weak signal, use the contractor review follow-up SOP to assign review request ownership, timing, technician handoffs, and second-touch follow-up.

 Upload job photos like they are sales tools